Frequently Asked Questions

-Below are some questions we are commonly asked about tea.
-Many answers can be found in our Tea Brewing Guide.
+Below are some questions we are commonly asked about us and our tea.
+Many answers can be found in our FREE Tea Brewing Guide.
 If you have any further questions please contact us and we will endeavour to answer your question as soon as possible.

-All our teas come with a brewing guide to help with brewing times.
 The time suggested is only a guide and after a while you can experiment with brewing times to end up with the perfect cup of tea to suit your own taste.
-Click here to download our Tea Brewing Guide.

 Most of our tea bags have enough tea for 2 cups as opposed to standard tea bags which only have enough tea to make one cup.
 This means you shouldn't need to "add one bag for the pot" with our bags.